 Technical shit#

-Note: most of the patches mentioned in this section are mirrored on my server.
+Note: most of the patches mentioned in this section are mirrored below.

 Fasten your seatbelts, I think.
 First things first, this game has a more-or-less new engine, so the joystick shenanigans of the older NFS versions with new Wine versions no longer apply (you have a brand new set instead).
 I did the test the game Wine 9.22 now, if you have a different version, your mileage may vary.